tusbar/grunt-subgrunt/readme.md

 grunt.initConfig({
   subgrunt: {
     target0: {
-      modules: {
+      projects: {
         // For each of these projects, the specified grunt task will be executed:
         'node_modules/module1': 'default',
         'node_modules/module2': 'bower:install'
       }
     },
     target1: {
-      // Without target-specific options, the modules object is optional:
+      // Without target-specific options, the projects object is optional:
       'node_modules/module1': 'default',
       'node_modules/module2': 'bower:install'
     },